Traneptora/grimoire/_posts/2015-07-14-find-the-path.markdown

 **Range**: Self

-**Components**: V, S, M (a set of divinatory tools -- such as bones, ivory sticks, cards, teeth, or carved runes -- worth 100 gp and an object from the location you wish to find)
+**Components**: V, S, M (a set of divinatory tools — such as bones, ivory sticks, cards, teeth, or carved runes — worth 100gp and an object from the location you wish to find)

 **Duration**: Concentration, up to 1 day